anandi687/anandi687/README.md

 ## 👋 Hi there!
 I'm Anandi

-🎓 I'm currently learning **Frontend Development** at Felix ITs.
+🎓 I'm currently learning **Full stack Developer** at Felix ITs.
-💻 I love building beautiful and responsive websites using **HTML, CSS, JavaScript, and Tailwind CSS**.
+💻 I love building beautiful and responsive websites using **HTML, CSS, JavaScript, and Tailwind CSS much more**.
 🌱 Currently exploring **React.js** and UI/UX Design.
 ⚡ Fun fact: I enjoy learning new design ideas and improving every day!